 The girls come to Homes of Hope through placement by the Fiji Department of Social Welfare, referrals by networked stakeholders, or word-of-mouth.
 A typical length of stay is 21 months, but can extend as long as 3 years.
-Most girls are between 15-17 years old; our target ages are 13-24 years old; yet, our youngest victim was 18 months.
+Most girls are between 15-17 years old; our target ages are 13-24 years old; yet, our youngest victim was 3 months old.

 Through holistic interventions, shame and low self-esteem are addressed in each girl.
 Young mothers, teenagers, and young woman are approached as individuals with trauma-informed therapy and healing.
 To help every girl and child become free, Homes of Hope has three threads of learning: mothering, inner life, and financial independence.

-Through direct care, which includes guidance counselling, trauma counselling, peer support, focus groups, teaching and training at our residential campus, girls and young mothers are empowered to make their own future and fresh start.
+Through direct care, which is survivor-led and includes guidance counseling, trauma counseling, peer support, focus groups, teaching and training at our residential campus, girls and young mothers are empowered to make their own future and fresh start.
 The Social Service Team does case management in consultation with each girl to determine her pathway and training interests.
-Her daily routine entails: chores, training programs, counselling, medical help, legal assistance and support for her child at the early education centre.
+Her daily routine entails: chores, training programs, counseling, medical help, legal assistance and support for her child at the early education center.